-4.5 Power
+5.5 Power

 With the bath power switch off, plug the bath into an AC mains outlet of the appropriate voltage, frequency, and current capacity.
-Refer to Section 2.1, Specifications, for power requirements.
+See Section 3.1, Specifications for power details.

 Be sure the stirring motor power cord is plugged into the "STIRRER" socket at the back of the bath.